Responding to Climate Changes

 Domestic and overseas fuels: Emission coefficients for the most recent fiscal year published by the Ministry of the Environment

-Taking advantage of the opportunity of obtaining SBT certification in July 2023, Fujikura expanded the scope of Scope 3 calculation and disclosure from the domestic group to the overseas group*1.
-We have reviewed the classification of categories and are also calculating emissions in downstream categories that could not be calculated until now.
-"Category 11: Use of sales products*2" is the largest, but this is emissions due to transmission losses of electric wires and cables sales by Fujikura Group companies.
-Scope 3 in fiscal 2023 has decreased significantly, clearing Fujikura Group 's SBT target of a 15% reduction compared to fiscal 2020.
-We believe that this is largely due to the decrease in the number of electric wires shipped that are subject to Category 11.
-Therefore, we plan to continue monitoring the results for fiscal 2024 before re-setting the target.
+Upon obtaining SBT certification in July 2023, Fujikura expanded the scope of Scope 3 calculations and disclosure from the domestic group to the overseas group*1.
+We have reviewed our category classifications and are now calculating emissions from downstream categories that we had not been able to calculate before.
+"Category 11: Use of sales products*2" is the largest, but this is emissions due to transmission losses in the electric wires and cables sales by Fujikura Group companies.

 Calculation results including category 11